vuejs/test-utils/docs/guide/essentials/passing-data.md

 ## The Password Component

 We will demonstrate the above features by building a `<Password>` component.
-This component verifies a password means certain criteria, such as length and complexity.
+This component verifies a password meets certain criteria, such as length and complexity.
 We will start with the following and add features, as well as tests to make sure the features are working correctly:

 ```js
 const Password = {